Jo Sansome is the practice Carers Champion, supported by Jackie Albans-Marriott

 A carer is anyone who offers unpaid support, for a friend or family member who, due to illness, disability, a mental health problem or an addiction cannot cope without support.
 Anyone can become a carer; carers come from all walks of life, all cultures and can be of any age.
 Many don't choose to become carers; it just happens.
 Every carer and their situation is individual and will have specific and unique needs and aspirations.

-Maggie, Carers' Federation Support Worker for Rushcliffe is at Ruddington Medical Centre on the last Thursday of the month from 9am - 10:30am.
+Maggie -the Carers' Federation Support Worker for Rushcliffe supports the surgery.
 Maggie offers information and support around your rights and entitlements as a carer.
 Where appropriate Maggie will signpost carers to appropriate services such as condition specific organisations e.g Dementia, Stroke Association and more.
 If you are a carer come and speak to Maggie to find out how she can help and what support is out there for you, to support your emotional, mental, physical and social wellbeing.

 For details on how to contact Maggie, go to

 Are You a Carer?